 The space combat engine used in Wing Commander 2 was greatly improved in Privateer.
-While still relying on bitmaps, images are now sharper, details are much more abundant, and pixellation is greatly reduced in comparison to the WC series.
-Because Privateer takes place behind the front lines of Kilrathi/Confederation conflicts, ships you will encounter are also more colorful and varied, and loose-floating cargo items reveal a surprising amount of close-up detail.
+While still relying on bitmaps, images are now sharper with details much more abundant.
+Because Privateer takes place behind the front lines of Kilrathi/Confederation conflicts, the ships you encounter are also more colorful and varied.
 You will also see some stunning space station interior renderings and planetside city views; Origin evidently had a lot of fun with its in-house 3D rendering software.

 The combat interface and flight model carry over from Wing Commander games and are very effective, although they still blatantly ignore the laws of physics (banking is impossible, for instance).
-Power management features borrowed from Lucasfilm's X-Wing have been added, adding a nice dimension of challenge.
-And as if all that isn't enough, the game also has a very interesting main plot that combines elements of political intrigue, backstabbing surprises, and sci-fi cliches into an absorbing space drama.
-My only gripe with the game is that the ending is rather disappointing, especially considering that the last battles are very difficult.
-However, the plus side is that the game is still playable afterwards, by accepting missions from the mission computer or Merchants/Mercenaries Guild.
+Power management features borrowed from Lucasfilm's X-Wing have been added, adding a nice dynamic.
+And as if all that wasn't enough, the game also has a very interesting main plot that combines elements of political intrigue, backstabbing surprises, and sci-fi cliches into an absorbing space drama.
+My only gripe is that the ending is rather disappointing, especially considering that the last battles are very difficult.
+However, the plus side is that the game doesn't actually end, and you can keep accepting missions from the mission computer or Merchants/Mercenaries Guild.

-With amazing graphics, strong "you are there" atmosphere, excellent plot, and best of all, a great sense of freedom in the vast gameworld, Privateer is a must have for every gamer's collection.
-It may have a flight model as realistic as Elite, or a trade model as captivating as Starflight, but at two o'clock in the morning, all you can think of will be how to roast that damn pirate ship to make nice salvage operation afterwards.
+With amazing graphics, strong "you are there" atmosphere, excellent plot, and best of all, a great sense of freedom in the vast gameworld, Privateer is a must-have for every gamer's collection.
 Two thumbs up, way up!